 By planning back-ups it will not only give your office peace of mind that you are still in control of your work, but also give yourself that same peace of mind.
 While you might need to be out for more appointments, just make sure that you keep up with your emails and show that you have things under control.

-Oh, and having a purse of snacks never hurt either.
+Oh, and having a purse of snacks never hurts either.